sweepai/sweep/README.md

 - Modal Labs for infra + deployment

 ## Installation
 Install at https://github.com/apps/sweep-ai, add your repo, and make a Github issue such as "Sweep: Write tests" (need the prefix).
-Eyes emoji 👀 means Sweep's taking a look and rocket 🚀 means it's done.
+Eyes 👀 means Sweep's taking a look and rocket 🚀 means it's done.

 ## Roadmap
 * External search (Anthropic docs, as GPT 3.5/4 is trained on pre-2019)